tugascript/nestjs-oauth/README.md

-# Nest OAuth: Express Local OAuth REST API
+# Nest OAuth: Fastify Local OAuth REST API

 ## Intro

 This is the source code for the tutorial [Nest Authentication with OAuth2.0](https://dev.to/tugascript/nestjs-authentication-with-oauth20-express-local-oauth-rest-api-3hfj).
-This is the 2<sup>nd</sup> part on a 5 part series, where we will build a production level NestJS OAuth2 service.
+This is the 3<sup>rd</sup> part on a 5 part series, where we will build a production level NestJS OAuth2 service.

 ### Contents

-This contains the code for an express based REST Authentication API.
+This contains the code for an fastify based REST Authentication API.

 ## Local Setup